wkeeling/resume/README.rst

 - Worked as part of a small team of experienced developers with an iterative and disciplined approach to development.
 Used test driven development, continuous integration and automated deployments to deliver predictable, low risk releases of working software into production at regular intervals.

-- Drove the development of a rich UI for the web-based administration tool using JQuery, AJAX, CSS and JSON.
+- Drove the development of a rich UI for the web-based administration tool using JQuery, CSS and JSON.

 |
 | **Senior Software Engineer/Consultant (Contract) – Cellmark**